hzitoun/android-camera2-secret-picture-taker/README.md

         final Button btn = (Button) findViewById(R.id.startCaptureBtn);
         //start capturing when clicking on the button btn.setOnClickListener(v ->
-                //pass the activity (this) and the OnPictureCapturedListener (thii) in parameters new PictureService().startCapturing(this, this)
+                //pass the activity (this) and the OnPictureCapturedListener (this) in parameters new PictureService().startCapturing(this, this)
         );
     }
     //override this method to get a Map<PictureUrl, PictureData>
      //it is called when we've done taking pictures from ALL AVAILABLE cameras
-    //or when no camera was detected on the device
+    //OR when NO camera was detected on the device
  @Override
     public void onDoneCapturingAllPhotos(TreeMap<String, byte[]> picturesTaken) {
         if (picturesTaken != null && !picturesTaken.isEmpty()) {